You want to know how to write a book, but you’re not sure where to start.

 It will focus on your writing, your characters, and the type of vocabulary you use.

-Writing a book and then trying to decide if it is general fiction, contemporary fiction, science fiction, or romance is a sure sign that a writer has no idea about who will be interested in reading the book.
+Writing a book and then trying to decide if it is general fiction, contemporary fiction, science fiction, or romance is a sure sign that the writer has no idea who will be interested in reading it.

 Knowing your genre and readers will help your writing process